-You can select to view or hide each option (Frequencies, Share of Responses, Rate Per Case, Share Chart, Frequency Chart, or Transposed Freq Chart) from the Categorical red triangle menu.
+You can view or hide each option (Frequencies, Share of Responses, Rate Per Case, Share Chart, Frequency Chart, or Transposed Freq Chart) from the Categorical red triangle menu.
 Data from Consumer Preferences.jmp is displayed in The Categorical Report.

 The topmost item in the table is a Frequency count (Freq), showing the frequency counts for each category with the total frequency (Total Responses) and total units (Total Cases) at the bottom of the table.

 In this example, the number of responses and cases for each age group by the 7 segments are displayed.
-The last two rows show the total number of responses (571) and cases (448).

 The Share of Responses (Share) is determined by dividing each count by the total number of responses.
 The number represents the percent of the response among all the responses in the sample (frequency divided by response total).
 This is either a column percentage or row percentage depending on whether your table has the responses on top or down the side (transposed).